tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 But what if there is a new version of a package you use with a malicious change that compromises your system?

+A Recent example would be the `xz` package which had a maintainer implementing a backdoor to take over Debian machines remotely.

 We can't expect developers to read the source code of all their dependencies for every update - it's just not feasible for complex applications.

-This is where tools like `cargo crew' and `cargo vet' come in.
+This is where tools like `cargo crev` and `cargo vet` shine.

 Their common goal is to provide a way to trust dependencies, where the responsibility for vetting crate versions is distributed among trusted peers.